February – Snow Blinding Month

 2015 – Former chief of Lennox Island, Charlie Sark dies suddenly at home.
 A respected Mi’kmaw leader, he was the son of John James and Elsie (Houghton) Sark, about whom the book Micmac By Choice – Elsie Sark, An Island Legend was written in 1990.

-1978 – Delegates to the Ninth General Assembly of the Union of Nova Scotia Indians denounce Ottawa’s policy regarding housing, education, and medical services for Aboriginal peoples.
+1978 – Delegates to the Ninth General Assembly of the Union of Nova Scotia Indians denounce Ottawa’s policy regarding housing, education, and medical services for Indigenous peoples.

 2007 – Reanne Julian-Sylliboy accepts the Heritage Award on behalf of the Glooscap Heritage Centre from the Colchester Historical Society in recognition of the degree of excellence attained by the group.